- gainly (adj.)

 - gall (n.1)

-- "bile," Old English galla (Anglian), gealla (West Saxon) "gall, bile," from Proto-Germanic *gallon- "bile" (cognates: Old Norse gall "gall, bile; sour drink," Old Saxon galle, Old High German galla, German Galle), from PIE root *ghel- (2) "to shine," with derivatives referring to bright materials and gold, and bile or gall (see glass).
-Informal sense of "impudence, boldness" first recorded American English 1882; but meaning "embittered spirit, rancor" is from c.1200, from the medieval theory of humors.
-Gall bladder recorded from 1670s.
+- "bile, liver secretion," Old English galla (Anglian), gealla (West Saxon) "gall, bile," from Proto-Germanic *gallon "bile" (source also of Old Norse gall "gall, bile; sour drink," Old Saxon galle, Old High German galla, German Galle), from PIE root *ghel- (2) "to shine," with derivatives referring to bright materials and gold, and bile or gall (see glass).
+Informal sense of "impudence, boldness" first recorded American English 1882; but meaning "embittered spirit, rancor" is from c.
+1200, from the medieval theory of humors.

 - gall (n.2)

-- "sore spot on a horse," Old English gealla "painful swelling," from Latin galla "gall, lump on plant," originally "oak apple," of uncertain origin.
-Perhaps from or influenced by gall (1) on notion of "poison-sore."
+- "sore on skin caused by rubbing or chafing," Old English gealla "painful swelling, sore spot on a horse," probably from Latin galla "gall, lump on plant," originally "oak-gall" (see gall (n.3)).
+Perhaps from or influenced by gall (n.1) on notion of "poison-sore."
 Meaning "bare spot in a field" (1570s) is probably the same word.
-German galle, Dutch gal also are from Latin.
+German galle, Dutch gal also are said to be from Latin.

 - gall (v.)